Barrett's Mill FarmVertical Divider

 |

-Melissa Maxwell and Lisa Holdorf left their previous positions at another farm to live and grow on McGrath Farmstead.
-They use cover crops and organically approved fertilizers/composts to improve the soil; maximize the land’s biodiversity by growing 50+ types of crops, with 200 varieties; use straw and plastic mulches to naturally control weeds; and use physical barriers, like row cover and kaolin clay, to prevent pests.
+In regards to growing practices, they use cover crops and organically approved fertilizers/composts to improve the soil; maximize the land’s biodiversity by growing 50+ types of crops, with 200 varieties; use straw and plastic mulches to naturally control weeds; and use physical barriers, like row cover and kaolin clay, to prevent pests.
+In their own words, "We strive to farm in a way that will keep the land healthy and productive for generations to come.
+Our goal is not only to grow productive plants and beautiful, nutritious vegetables, but to improve the soil and our local environment."

-Melissa Maxwell and Lisa Holdorf left their previous positions at another farm to live and grow on McGrath Farmstead.
-They use cover crops and organically approved fertilizers/composts to improve the soil; maximize the land’s biodiversity by growing 50+ types of crops, with 200 varieties; use straw and plastic mulches to naturally control weeds; and use physical barriers, like row cover and kaolin clay, to prevent pests.
+In regards to growing practices, they use cover crops and organically approved fertilizers/composts to improve the soil; maximize the land’s biodiversity by growing 50+ types of crops, with 200 varieties; use straw and plastic mulches to naturally control weeds; and use physical barriers, like row cover and kaolin clay, to prevent pests.
+In their own words, "We strive to farm in a way that will keep the land healthy and productive for generations to come.
+Our goal is not only to grow productive plants and beautiful, nutritious vegetables, but to improve the soil and our local environment."